TL;DR

 4. Asana — Best Kanban for Enterprise Teams

-Asana’s boards are polished and integrations are deep (Salesforce, Slack, Google Workspace, and 200+ others).
-For larger organizations with complex dependencies and portfolio-level reporting, Asana delivers.
-For small teams, it’s often overkill — and the price reflects it.
+Similarly, Asana’s boards are polished and integrations are deep (Salesforce, Slack, Google Workspace, and 200+ others).
+For larger organizations with complex dependencies and portfolio-level reporting, Asana delivers well.
+However, for small teams, it’s often overkill — and the price reflects it.

 Pros: Beautiful UI; powerful Rules automation; excellent reporting; strong enterprise integrations.

-Cons: Expensive for small teams; time tracking requires a third-party integration; resource management is locked behind Business plan.
+Cons: Expensive for small teams; time tracking requires a third-party integration; furthermore, resource management is locked behind the Business plan.

 Pricing: Basic free plan (10 users); Starter at $10.99/user/month; Advanced at $24.99/user/month.